peat-platform/admin-dashboard/README.md

 # admin-dashboard
-OPENi Admin Dashboard
+PEAT Admin Dashboard

-openi-admin-dashboard provide a simple dashboard ui to interact with the diffenrent endpoint in the OPENi project.
+peat-admin-dashboard provide a simple dashboard ui to interact with the diffenrent endpoint in the PEAT project.
 The dashboard it's self is a node.js application using express, bootstrap, jade and jquery.

 ## Getting started

 ### Installing Node.js/NPM

-Node.js and NPM must be installed to use openi-admin-dashboard.
+Node.js and NPM must be installed to use peat-admin-dashboard.
 Installation can be done through [NodeJS.org](http://nodejs.org/).

 #### How to run this Project